Pipeline YAML Reference#

 or job

 scope.
-In the latter two cases you can use the propery for multiple
+In the latter two cases, you can use the property for multiple

 blocks or jobs.

-are waiting for quota.
-Please keep this in mind when using the
+jobs spend waiting to execute.
+Please keep this in mind when using the property.

 The execution_time_limit